 Mobile SEO is a crucial part of growing your business online, so you need to account for users that search for your business using mobile devices.
 If you don’t know how to optimize your site for mobile SEO, don’t shy away from investing in the help of experts.
 They can get the job done while giving you more time to focus on aspects of your business that requires your immediate attention.

 I hope you enjoyed reading the post.
 Please let me know your thoughts in the comments section below.

 About the Author

 Shawn Byrne is the founder and CEO of SEOPhoenix.net.
-Shawn started his career in I.T. troubleshooting workstations, servers including networks then went on to doing SEO as a side project and quickly found success in ranking websites.
+Shawn started his career in I.T. troubleshooting workstations, servers including networks then went on to do SEO as a side project and quickly found success in ranking websites.
 It was easy for him to grasp not only the algorithms but also the technical side which most SEO strategists miss and neglect because of its complexities.
-SEO Phoenix then grew based on its own rankings and referrals.
+SEO Phoenix then grew based on its rankings and referrals.